 More information about targeted advertising

-If you are concerned about other interest-based or targeted ads you are receiving on other websites, you may want to visit http://www.networkadvertising.org/choices/ or http://www.aboutads.info/choices/ for additional information.
+If you are concerned about interest-based or targeted ads you are receiving on our websites or other websites, you may want to visit http://www.networkadvertising.org/choices/ or http://www.aboutads.info/choices/ for additional information.

 Opting out of Ancestry interest-based advertising

-Any targeted ads placed on Ancestry’s behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving such ads in the future.
-If you do not see any such information about how to opt out of receiving such ads, you are likely receiving a generic ad that was not specifically targeted towards you.
+Any targeted ads placed on Ancestry’s behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving similar ads from that party in the future.
+If you do not see any information about how to opt out of receiving these ads, you are likely receiving a generic ad that was not specifically targeted towards you.

 To opt out of receiving: